 At Prairie, we’re moving psychiatry forward by giving psychiatrists the information they need to make better treatment decisions.
 We’re starting with genetic testing, and are working towards incorporating machine learning techniques, given their potential to further personalize care.

-Step 3: Supporting patients throughout their care journey
+Step 3: Supporting people throughout their care journey

 It takes months to fully recover from depression and anxiety using antidepressants.
 During these months, many patients suffer from side effects.
 Others simply do not benefit from their current medication.
 As a result, one in five patients stop taking their medication within the first few months of starting, and a majority do not take their medications as prescribed.
 Unsurprisingly, this results in worse outcomes, such as a higher likelihood of relapse.